Caro–Kann Defence: Classical Variation: 3...dxe4 4.Nxe4 Bf5

-Modern Variation: 3...dxe4 4.Nxe4 Nd7
+Steinitz Variation: 3...dxe4 4.Nxe4 Nd7

-Another solid line, this variation is characterised by the moves: 1.e4 c6 2.d4 d5 3.Nc3 (or 3.Nd2) dxe4 4.Nxe4 Nd7.
-It has been played by and named after the first, seventh, and twelfth world champions Wilhelm Steinitz, Vasily Smyslov and Anatoly Karpov, but is now most commonly known as the Modern Variation.
+Another solid line, the Steinitz Variation begins 2.d4 d5 3.Nc3 (or 3.Nd2) dxe4 4.Nxe4 Nd7.
+Played by and named after the first world champion Wilhelm Steinitz, it has also been called the Smyslov Variation, the Karpov Variation, and the Modern Variation.
 The short-term goal of 4...Nd7 is to ease by the early exchange of a pair of knights without compromising the structural integrity of Black's position.

-Play is similar to the Classical Variation except that Black has more freedom by delaying the development of his bishop, and is not forced to play it to the g6-square.
-This freedom comes at a cost, however, as White enjoys added freedom in taking up space in the centre, and often plays the aggressive 5.Ng5 where Black's development is brought into question as well as the positional weakness of the f7-square.
+Play is similar to the Classical Variation except that Black has more freedom by delaying the development of the bishop, and is not forced to move it to square g6.
+This freedom comes at a cost, however, as White enjoys added freedom in taking up space in the centre, and often plays the aggressive 5.Ng5.
 The famous last game of the Deep Blue versus Garry Kasparov rematch where Kasparov committed a known blunder and lost was played in this line.
-Black must also beware of the quick mating for White, 5.Qe2 Ngf6 6.Nd6#, but after 5...
-Ndf6, Black enjoys a solid position.
+Black must also beware of the quick mating for White, 5.Qe2 Ngf6 6.Nd6# (smothered mate), but after 5...Ndf6, Black enjoys a solid position.

-3...dxe4 4.Nxe4 Nf6 5.Nxf6+
+Bronstein–Larsen Variation: 3...dxe4 4.Nxe4 Nf6 5.Nxf6+ gxf6

-Bronstein–Larsen Variation: 5...gxf6

-Black has voluntarily opted for an inferior pawn structure and a practical necessity of castling queenside, while gaining dynamic compensation in the form of the open g-file for the rook and unusually active play for the Caro–Kann.
-It is generally considered somewhat unsound, though world championship challenger David Bronstein and former world championship candidate Bent Larsen employed it with some success.
+With 4...Nf6 5.Nxf6+ gxf6, Black voluntarily opts for an inferior pawn structure and a practical necessity of castling queenside, while gaining dynamic compensation in the form of the open g-file for the rook, leading to unusually play by the Caro–Kann's standards.
+It is generally considered somewhat unsound, though world championship challenger David Bronstein and former world championship candidate Bent Larsen employed it with some success, leading to the name Bronstein–Larsen Variation.

-Korchnoi (or Tartakower) Variation: 5...exf6
+Korchnoi Variation: 3...dxe4 4.Nxe4 Nf6 5.Nxf6+ exf6

-Viktor Korchnoi played 5...exf6 many times (including his first world championship match with Anatoly Karpov), and this line has also been employed by Ulf Andersson.
+5...exf6, known as the Korchnoi Variation and the Tartakower Variation, was played by Viktor Korchnoi many times, including in his first world championship match with Anatoly Karpov, and the line has also been employed by Ulf Andersson.
 Black's 5...exf6 is regarded as sounder than 5...gxf6!? of the Bronstein–Larsen Variation and offers Black rapid development, though also ceding White the superior pawn structure and long-term prospects (Black has to be cautious that the d-pawn is now a potential passed pawn in the endgame).

 Gurgenidze Variation: 3.Nc3 g6

-The Gurgenidze Variation is 1.e4 c6 2.d4 d5 3.Nc3 g6.
+3.Nc3 g6, the Gurgenidze Variation, is the only common alternative to 3.Nc3 dxe4.
 Black prepares to fianchetto the bishop on g7, creating pressure against White's d4-pawn.
 After 4.Nf3 Bg7 White usually plays 5.h3 to prevent the ...Bg4 pin.
 This variation, originated by Bukhuti Gurgenidze, led to a rise in the popularity of 3.Nd2 during the 1970s.
-After 3.Nd2, 3...g6 is met by 4.c3, when the fianchettoed bishop has little to do because of a dark squared pawn chain.
+After 3.Nd2, 3...g6 is met by 4.c3, when the fianchettoed bishop has little to do because of a dark-squared pawn chain.
 3.Nd2 will usually transpose into the Classical Variation after 3...dxe4 4.Nxe4.